ILOVEPRINGLES/Digital-PID-Controller/README.md

 ![newI](https://user-images.githubusercontent.com/96636782/161469828-2bb7db00-36d7-4ee2-b936-dec9ca63ec74.png)

 # Part C: further extension
 In previous steps, the control algorithm is set to be running for a certain amount of period only when all the settings are static.
-By removing the mutex application, the algorithm can be running continuously while the settings such as Ti, Td, Kp, N, etc, can be manipulated interactively and immediately displayed on the plot.
+By removing the mutex application, the algorithm can be running continuously while the settings such as Ti, Td, Kp, N, Fs, can be manipulated interactively and immediately displayed on the plot.